-Harold Percy was recently the speaker at the annual Institute of Evangelism dinner at Wycliffe College.
+Harold Percy spoke at an annual Institute of Evangelism dinner at Wycliffe College.
 This is the text of the talk he gave that evening.

 It is no secret that our churches across this country are generally having a difficult time connecting with people and attracting them into the lives of their worshipping communities.
 It seems to be mystifying and bewildering to many that forms of worship, church life, and governance that worked effectively for generations no longer do so.

 George Hunter, in one of his books on church life and North American culture, offers the picture of a corn farmer whose family has been successfully raising and marketing corn for generations.
 He ask us to imagine that one morning, as this farmer and his crew wake up to go into the fields to harvest the corn, they discover to their amazement that overnight the cornfields have turned to vineyards.
 Instead of acres and acres of rich, ripe corn waiting to be harvested, instead there are vines dropping with juicy grapes waiting to be picked.
 A preposterous picture to be sure, but go with it for a minute.
 Hunter says that in this situation there are a number of options open to the farmer.
 Of all these options, surely the most disastrous would be to think, “There can’t be that much of a difference between corn and grapes, so let’s just start up these corn pickers and drive into the fields and harvest the grapes.”
 This could not possibly end well!
 In fact, the harder they worked at this, the more damage they would be likely to cause.